How to Link the Three Financial Statements (Explained)

 Answer:

-"The Cash Flow Statement is critical because the Income Statement uses accrual accounting, which doesn't show actual cash movements.
+"The Cash Flow Statement is critical because the Income Statement uses accrual accounting, which does not show actual cash movements.
 A company can show profit but run out of cash.

 The Cash Flow Statement shows: